ollyc2015/KratzeeFree/README.md

 ![alt text](http://www.oliverbcurtis.co.uk/images/kratzee/kratzeeApp1.png)

-An administrator can then review the collected data, as well as other administrative functions.
+I have created a paid version of the app (yet to be released) that integrates with a web-portal, allowing detailed assessment of the collected data.
+An administrator can review the collected data, as well as other administrative functions.
 UX (user experience) research discovered that adding a custom feature where team-members were tagged as the same colour as the team colour, created a better UX.
 This is displayed in the image below.

 ![alt text](http://www.oliverbcurtis.co.uk/images/kratzee/kratzeeAdmin.png)